allegroai/clearml-actions-compare-models/README.md

 5. `CLEARML_TASK_NAME`: Name of the task to compare to the current PR.
 6. `CLEARML_SCALAR_TITLE`: Which scalar to use for comparison.
 Title of the scalar plot.
 7. `CLEARML_SCALAR_SERIES`: Which scalar to use for comparison.
 Series to use within plot given by title.
+8. `CLEARML_SCALAR_MIN_MAX`: Whether smaller is better (MIN) or larger is better (MAX). (default: "MAX")
-8. `CLEARML_BEST_TAGNAME`: The name of tag to be given to the best task.
+9. `CLEARML_BEST_TAGNAME`: The name of tag to be given to the best task.
 Every task that is checked and is equal or better than the previous best will get this tag. (default: "Best Performance")